Jeremy Ebobisse: Youth and amateur

-Professional career
+Club career

 Ebobisse signed a contract with Major League Soccer in August 2016, but without a club until the 2017 MLS SuperDraft in January 2017.
 He spent time with United Soccer League side Charleston Battery towards the end of their 2016 season.
 Jeremy was drafted fourth overall in the 2017 MLS SuperDraft by the Portland Timbers, following a deal with the Houston Dynamo for an international slot, $100,000 in general allocation money, and the tenth draft pick.

-Ebobisse enjoyed a breakout in the second half of the 2018 MLS season, starting in all six of the Timbers' playoff appearances.
-He went on to start in the MLS Cup 2018 final against Atlanta United FC.
+Ebobisse enjoyed a breakout in the second half of the 2018 MLS season, starting all six of the Timbers' playoff appearances, including the MLS Cup 2018 final against Atlanta United FC.

 In August 2021, he was traded by Portland to San Jose.
 During week two of the 2023 season, Ebobisse was named to the league's Team of the Matchday after tallying a goal and an assist in San Jose's 2–1 victory over the Vancouver Whitecaps.

+In December 2024, Los Angeles FC signed Ebobisse to a three-year contract with a club option for 2028.

-International
+International career

 Ebobisse was born in France and is of Cameroonian and Malagasy descent.
-He moved to the United States at a young age, and chose to represent the US internationally.
+He moved to the United States at a young age, and chose to represent the U.S. internationally.
 Ebobisse played with the United States under-20 national team during the 2017 FIFA U-20 World Cup.

 Ebobisse earned his first call up for the United States senior team as a part of the 2019 January camp.
-He made his debut for the United States national team on January 27, 2019 in a friendly against Panama, as a starter.
+He made his debut for the United States national team on January 27, 2019, in a friendly against Panama, as a starter.

-On October 31, 2019, Ebobisse was called into the U.S. Mens national team pre-camp in, Bradenton, Fla.
+On October 31, 2019, Ebobisse was called into the U.S. Mens national team pre-camp in, Bradenton, Florida.